Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Get-AzSqlServerBackupLongTermRetentionVault.md

 ## SYNTAX

 ```
-Get-AzureRmSqlServerBackupLongTermRetentionVault [-ServerName] <String> [-ResourceGroupName] <String>
+Get-AzSqlServerBackupLongTermRetentionVault [-ServerName] <String> [-ResourceGroupName] <String>
  [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmSqlServerBackupLongTermRetentionVault** cmdlet gets the long term retention vault registered to this server.
+The **Get-AzSqlServerBackupLongTermRetentionVault** cmdlet gets the long term retention vault registered to this server.
 The vault is an Azure Backup resource used to store backup data.

 ## EXAMPLES